dekobon/product-record-ingestor-exercise/DESIGN.md

 the `convertAndAssignValueToRecord()` method were in violation of the single responsibility principle.
 However, putting that logic within the field seemed to be the cleanest representation without inflating the object graph.

+### Exception handling

+Runtime and checked exceptions should be explicitly caught and chained to exceptions with messages that contain the runtime values of key variables so that engineers debugging error reports can understand what state caused the problem.

+In the current implementation, any problem parsing the product records data file will result in the entire process stopping.
+Ideally, we would wrap the `ProductRecord` object in another object that would contain error state and allow the consumer to aggregate all of the parsing errors encountered so that a single error on a single record wouldn't cause the entire process to abort.